Kathryn C. Hach Award For Entrepreneurial Success

 Sponsored by the Kathryn C. Hach Award Fund

-DeSimone, 49, has a B.S. in chemistry from Ursinus College and a Ph.D. in chemistry from Virginia Tech.
-Maynor, 39, has a B.A. in chemistry from Harvard University and a doctorate in chemistry from Duke University.
-Rolland, 34, has a B.S. in chemistry from Virginia Tech and a Ph.D. in polymer chemistry from UNC.
+Over his impressive career, Brewer has garnered many accolades.
+Among his most recent distinctions, Brewer received the 2011 Founder’s Award from the Missouri Association of Manufacturers, and in 2013, he was named one of the “50 Missourians You Should Know” by Kansas City business magazine Ingram’s.

-“What this award means most for me is the recognition for us as a team,” DeSimone tells C&EN.
-“Nothing is more satisfying than not only doing such professional entrepreneurial activities with your former students and advisees, but to be doing it with folks with whom you are also good friends.”
+Rep. Jason Smith (R-Mo.) seconds the sentiments expressed by this latter honor.
+Over the years, Smith has grown to admire Brewer’s commitment to job creation and community service in his congressional district.
+“Not only has Brewer Science grown to become a global supplier of materials critical to the microelectronics industry, but also, under Terry’s leadership, he and his employees continually find ways to give back,” Smith says.
+“Terry Brewer is a true Missouri treasure.”

-DeSimone, Maynor, and Rolland will present the award address before the Division of Polymeric Materials: Science & Engineering during the fall national meeting in San Francisco.
+Brewer will present his award address before the Division of Small Chemical Businesses.

 Join the conversation